hakyung4/shortest_path/ProjectProposal.md

   - Unique data structures representing the graph and its elements (edges,nodes,etc.)

  Planning ahead, we divided our investigation into several major milestones, setting a proposed timeline for each task.
+  - Update Final Project Proposal (April 3, 2022)
-  - Data acquisition, processing and visualization (April 3, 2022)
+  - Data acquisition and processing (April 3, 2022)
   - Establish project directory, foundation, and major ﬁles
   - Access dataset successfully
   - Come up with methods to store and visualize data